cncd/cncd/content/spec/ir.md

 }
 ```

-### The `stages` section
+### The `steps` section

-The `stages` section defines a list of steps executed in parallel.
+The `steps` section defines a list of steps executed in parallel.
 The runtime must wait until all steps in the current stage are finished before moving to the next stage in the pipeline.

 Example stage with multiple steps: